 Project Rain Barrel

 Don’t see a workshop near you?
 No problem!
-Check out our map: Who’s Protecting Your Water? and search for a water conservation organization near you.
-Reach out to them directly and let them know that River Network can connect them with free materials to host public rain barrel making workshops.
-Better yet, volunteer to help coordinate the workshop!
+Check out our Water Protectors Map and search for organizations in your area.
+Reach out directly and let them know River Network can provide free materials to host a workshop.

 Rain barrels are only one way to reduce your water footprint.
 Check out these resources for more water conservation ideas: